pa-0/svg_repo_dl/README.md

 >
 > In order to determine whether all icons could be downloaded or SVG Repo just did not respond in time, the number of successfully loaded icons is printed on the console - just compare that count with the promised number of icons in the collection of your interest.

-## Usage from within Docker ##
+## Docke Usage ##

+Make sure that you have Docker installed - for most people, the [Docker Desktop](https://www.docker.com/products/docker-desktop/) will be the best solution.

-Two steps are needed to run svgrepodl within a Docker container:
+Two steps are then needed to run svgrepodl encapsulated within a Docker container:

 1. build a Docker image<br>`docker build -t svg_repo_dl .`
 2. then run that image in order to download the desired icon collection<br>`docker run --rm -v <local-download-folder>:/transfer -e COLLECTION=<name-of-desired-collection> -t svg_repo_dl`

-In the `docker run` command you should replace the following placeholders with actual values:
+In the `docker run` command you should replace the following placeholders with your actual values:

 * `<local-download-folder>` - should be replaced with the actual path of the folder you want the icons downloaded into
 * `<name-of-desired-collection>` - should be replaced with the name of the desired icon collection (e.g., `dazzle-line-icons`)